USS Proton: Constructed at Hingham, Massachusetts

 LST–1078 was laid down 27 March 1945 by Bethlehem Shipbuilding Co., Hingham, Massachusetts; launched 25 April 1945; and commissioned 15 May 1945.

 World War II-related service

 Following shakedown in Chesapeake Bay, LST–1078 departed New York, New York, 22 June 1945, and proceeded via the Panama Canal to Pearl Harbor, arriving 21 July.

 Departing Hawaiian waters 31 August, she debarked Army occupation troops at Wakayama, Japan, 29 September.
 Proceeding to Lingayen Gulf, Philippine Islands, she embarked troops, and returned to Wakayama.
 Departing Japan 4 November, she sailed via Guam and Tinian to Pearl Harbor, arriving 6 December.
 Upon completion of shuttle duty and training in Hawaiian waters, she sailed 7 October 1946 for San Francisco, California, arriving 18 October.

-After overhaul, she sailed via Pearl Harbor and Shanghai, China, to Tsingtao, China, where she served from January to October 1947.
+After overhaul, she sailed via Pearl Harbor and Shanghai, China, to Qingdao, China, where she served from January to October 1947.
 Departing on the 8th, she arrived San Pedro, California, 8 November.
 LST–1078 decommissioned 29 April 1948 at San Diego, California, where she entered the Pacific Reserve Fleet.